o-ran-sc/nonrtric/test/common/README.md

 Contains functions for adapting towards the Policy Management Service (PMS) API, also via dmaap (using a message-router stub interface)

 `api_curl.sh` \
-A common curl based function for the agent and ecs apis.
+A common curl based function for the agent and ics apis.
 Also partly used for the Callback receiver and RAPP Catalogue apis.

 `clean-kube.sh` \
 Cleans all services, deployments, pods, replica set etc started by the test environment in kubernetes.